This is an in-depth comparison of a website and a sales funnel.

 The focus distinguishes a sales funnel from a website.

-Creating an online business, writing blog posts, and other contents are just a few of the many things a business owner does on a website.
+Creating an online business, writing blog posts, and other content are just a few of the many things a business owner does on a website.

-Meanwhile, you can use an online sales funnel to create leads and compel site visitors to do specific actions based on the goal you’re trying to achieve with your campaign.
+Meanwhile, you can use an online sales funnel to create leads and compel site visitors to take specific actions based on your campaign’s goal.

 Now, I’d like to explain further the differences to help you understand better.